maspadaru/poseidon/README.md

 ```
 python3 main.py
 ```
-Runnig the Reasoner with the sample program:
+Running the Reasoner with the sample program:
 ```
 cd poseidon
 ./run_sample.sh